Narrating Through a Lens

 Video content is a great way to tell a story, especially if it serves to cast a new light on an organization’s direction.
 Following the appropriate planning steps when first considering video content can go a long way and lead to a positive outcome.

-Lauren Liacouras is a content coordinator for SmithBucklin.
+Lauren Liacouras is a content coordinator at SmithBucklin.